pomerium/pomerium/docs/docs/k8s/ingress.md

 ### Defining Routes

-If you've tested Pomerium using the all-in-one service, you're probably familiar with configuring routes in Pomerium's `config.yaml`.
-In this environment, each route is defined as an Ingress resource in the Kubernetes API.
+If you've tested Pomerium using the [all-in-one binary](/docs/install/binary.md), you're probably familiar with configuring routes in Pomerium's [`config.yaml`](/docs/install/binary.md#configuration-file).
+When using the Pomerium Ingress Controller, each route is defined as an Ingress resource in the Kubernetes API.

 The Ingress Controller will monitor Ingress resources in the cluster, creating a Pomerium route definition for each one.
 Policy and other configuration options for the route are set by using annotations starting with `ingress.pomerium.io/`.

 Example: